-School staff should be aware of how a child's medical condition will impact on their participation in such events, however, there should be enough flexibility for all children to participate according to their abilities and with any reasonable adjustments.
-The only exception would be in cases where evidence from a clinician, such as a GP or specialist consultant, states that participation is not possible.
+School staff should be aware of how a child's medical condition will impact on their participation in such events, however, there should be enough flexibility for all children to participate according to their abilities and with any reasonable

+The needs of those attending should be considered well in advance and reasonable adjustments must be made so attendees may benefit from the experiences that are offered.
 To determine the reasonable adjustments required, the school should complete a personalised risk assessment.
-This will ensure that planning arrangements take account of any steps needed to ensure that pupils with medical needs are included.
+This will ensure that planned arrangements take account of any steps needed to ensure that pupils with medical needs are included.
+Outdoor Education Advisory Board's National guidance 3.2e 'Inclusion' and 4.4i Special Educational Needs and Disabilities provides further guidance and advice.

 The risk assessment will require consultation with parents and pupils and advice from the relevant healthcare professionals to ensure that pupils can participate safely.
-In certain situations it may also be appropriate to consult the intended activity providers.
+In certain situations, it may also be appropriate to consult the intended activity providers.

-The specific arrangements for a child attending an off-site visit should be recorded with the relevant visit specific information and logged on the EVOLVE system, together with supporting information, such as the risk assessment.
-These arrangements enable the child to participate fully in such activities and ensure social inclusion, as recommended by the Outdoor Education Advisory Board's National guidance 3.2e 'Inclusion'.
+The specific arrangements for a child attending an off-site visit should be recorded with the relevant visit specific information and logged on the EVOLVE system, together with supporting information, such as the personalised risk assessment.
+These arrangements enable the child to participate fully in such activities.